-- 3 tablespoons toasted sliced almonds
+- 1/4 cup toasted sliced almonds

-- 1 teaspoon white or golden balsamic vinegar
+- 1 tablespoon white balsamic vinegar

-- Kosher salt and black pepper to taste
+- Salt and fresh ground black pepper to taste

 If you are making the salad ahead of time omit adding the almonds until right before serving so that they remain crunchy.

-Feel free to use any variety of citrus that you can find or prefer.
+Use any variety of citrus that you can find or prefer.